-NASA's Soil Moisture Active Passive Mission (SMAP) measures soil moisture from space.
-SMAP has applications in science, agriculture, and environmental management, each of them vital to Earth's health and sustainability.
-From understanding the processes that link the water, carbon, and energy cycles to improving weather and climate prediction models, SMAP will advance environmental knowledge.
-For more details, see SMAP: Applications.
+SMAP also has applications in science, agriculture and environmental management, each of them vital to Earth's health and sustainability.
+From understanding Earth's interconnected climate processes to improving weather and climate prediction models, SMAP continues to advance environmental knowledge.

 SMAP and GLOBE

 SMAP Benefits from the partnership with GLOBE through the collection of "ground truth" measurements by GLOBE students.
 These measurements contribute to the SMAP calibration and validation program.
 Additionally, SMAP receives feedback from students on how SMAP's soil moisture information can be useful to their communities.
 Through this partnership, the public can participate in, and become more aware of, SMAP's societal contributions and the availability of high-quality SMAP data products.

 GLOBE benefits from this partnership through SMAP scientists providing guidance on GLOBE soil moisture protocols and measurement procedures, reviewing the data contributed and interacting with the GLOBE community.
 Students can also get involved with a NASA mission and learn how satellite information can improve the collective knowledge of Earth systems.

 How to Participate